51103220/boomerang-parser/README.md

 2. output : decoder.cpp is the final result, m_result is the result of parsing .m files, spec_result is the result of .spec files <br>
 3. main.rb : main Program  <br>
 4. specParser.rb : parser Class <br>
-5. run this toolkit by command: sudo ruby main.rb <br>
+5. run this toolkit by command: sudo ruby main.rb input (where input is input folder name, ex: sudo ruby main.rb ./input/sparc)<br>